apache/horaedb-client-go/README.md

 CeresDB is a high-performance, distributed, schema-less, cloud native time-series database that can handle both time-series and analytics workloads.

 ## Support features
-- Manage
-  - creating and alter table
+- DDL, such as create/alter table
-- Query data
-  - using sql
-- Write data
-  - Point build
+- Write and query support in both standalone and cluster mode

 ## How To Use